Skip navigation

 Department: Psychology

 Andrew has been awarded over 12 million pounds in government and industry research funding.
 He has authored more than 300 peer-reviewed journal articles and over 20 book chapters and books.
-He is in Stanford/Elsevier's Top 2% Scientist Rankings (based on citations and academic impact).
+He is placed in the top 2% of scientists globally based on citations and academic impact (Stanford/Elsevier Scientist Rankings).

 Andrew has acted as an expert advisor to numerous UK, European, North American and Asia-Pacific industry partners, ranging from start-ups to global Fortune 500 companies.
 This work aims to translate research findings into evidence-based benefits for brain and mental health.